newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/notary-register.md

 webflowType: individual-license
 webflowId: 5f77296c2edc674c7cb4a708
 licenseCertificationClassification: ""
+summaryDescriptionMd: >
-summaryDescriptionMd: "You or any staff providing notary services must be registered as a notary public."
+  You or any staff providing notary services must be registered as a notary public.
 ---

 ---